sudo privilege on the node being started or shut down. This procedure is not applicable to fully managed Ocient Systems.

 To issue a quiesce, execute systemctl stop rolehostd.
 This command sends the SIGTERM signal to the rolehostd process.
 The node begins the quiesce process, waits for all relevant queries or loading to finish, and shuts down.
 If a long-running query causes the quiesce to freeze, kill the query to finish the quiesce process.

 During the quiesce process, a SQL Node continues to accept new connections from clients, such as JDBC or pyocient.
-However, when these clients run queries, explains, or DDL updates, the Ocient System redirects the clients to another online SQL node, if one exists.
+However, when these clients execute queries, EXPLAIN statements, or DDL updates, the Ocient System redirects the clients to another online SQL Node, if one exists.
 A user might connect or run a query with the force option, which overrides the redirect behavior and forces the command to run on the SQL Node in the quiesce process.
 In this case, the Ocient System does not guarantee the successful completion of the query.

 A Foundation Node in the quiesce process waits for any segment rebuilds that are in progress to finish.
 When you interrupt or fail the rebuild, the quiesce process finishes shortly.